 The Looming Fear of the Next Flare

-Life with inflammatory bowel disease is such a mind game.
+Life with IBD is such a mind game

 Thinking about your own personal patient journey, I'm sure you can attest to wondering when the rug is going to be pulled out from underneath your feet next.
 The thoughts that creep in your mind, day after day, are relentless.
 I go to bed with them and wake up with them.
 Even after not being hospitalized since my surgery in August 2015.

 This disease isn't something you only worry about when you're tethered to an IV pole.
 It's with you every moment of every day.